ximenina/Git-example/README.md

 # General overview of Fork/Pull-Request:

-The following steps describe the flow in the picture below.
+The following steps describe the standard flow.

 ![gitflow](gitflow.png)

-*Steps 1 and 2 are only necessary the first time we create a Fork and we configure our local copy.
+*Steps 1 and 2 are only necessary the first time we create a new fork and we configure our local copy*
 ## 1. Fork the repository via Web
-Via Web Github, we reate a new `fork` of the main Upstream repository
+Using the web interface, we create a new `fork` of the main (Upstream) repository

 ## 2. Clone the Forked repository to our local machine
 * Clone the forked repository